The Gunglgrünsteig trail, a popular hike, takes you from Mils bei Imst to the town of Imst via the Sonnberg mountain

-The municipality of Mils bei Imst with its 550 inhabitants extends in the north of the Inn river - not to be confused with the municipality Mils in the surroundings of Hall in Tirol.
-The name Mils derives from the Latin term "molere" (mill), as the village is located on a debris cone, on which mills were located.
-Mils, which is particularly popular with those who seek relaxation, was able to preserve its rural appearance.
-The three horseshoes on the emblem of the municipality remind on the fact that in former times the farmers enabled vehicles to overcome steep road sections by harnessing their ox.
-The colours blue and red, however, symbolize its former location at the border between the courts of Landeck and Imst.
+The little holiday resort of Mils bei Imst is located in the north of the Inn river - not to be confused with the municipality Mils in the surroundings of Hall in Tirol.
+The name derives from the Latin term "molere" (mill), as the village is located on a debris cone, on which mills were located.
+Mils has been able to preserve its rural appearance until today.

 In the immediate surroundings there are the Milser Au and the Larsenn Gorge.
 The protected Milser Au is a real natural jewel, located along the Inn river, and the last large lowland riparian forest of the region.
 In 2003, a storm brought about damage, resulting in protecting measures and a revitalisation programme for the meadow that was launched in 2008.
 The Larsenn Gorge, however, is a popular meeting point for climbers, coming here to climb and conquer the gorge.

 The possibilities regarding leisure time activities are varied, including the leisure time facility Hitte-Hatte-Au right next to the Milser Au, which is based on ecology principles.
 The park features a herb garden, a trout pond, water games and a Kneipp facility.
 Moreover, Mils bei Imst is located along the famous Way of St. James, and along the long-distance cycling trails Via Claudia Augusta and Inn Cycle Route.
 In winter, however, the village offers an ice skating ground.